FAQs

 What do you have to believe to become a member?

-1. Jesus is Lord and Savior, which means Jesus’ authority preempts everyone else’s and he uses that authority to save us and heal creation.
+1. Jesus is Lord and Savior, which means Jesus’ authority preempts everyone else’s and He uses that authority to save us and heal creation.

-2. Evil is a bad thing best avoided (okay, this is an easy one)
+2. Evil is a bad thing best avoided (okay, this is an easy one).

-3. That you are seeking to be a follower of Jesus (remember this is always a work in progress)
+3. That you are seeking to be a follower of Jesus (remember this is always a work in progress).

 What about the whole predestination thing?
 I don’t think I like that.